-In the currency market, the U.S. dollar is trading in the 109 yen-range on Tuesday.
+In the currency market, the U.S. dollar is trading in the upper 109 yen-range on Thursday.

 For comments and feedback: contact email@example.com